ashour/markdown-to-englighter-wordpress/README.md

 ### Images

-`<img>` tags will be replaced with a highlight placeholder to make images easier in your final WordPress post.
+`<img>` tags will be replaced with a highlight placeholder to make adding images in your final WordPress post easier.

 ```
 <img src="foo.png" alt="Picture of a foo">